dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 make airflow_run
 ```

+This will run the Airflow Web UI in a shell.
 You should now be able to access the Airflow UI at [http://localhost:8080](http://localhost:8080), with the default username and password set to `admin`.

 You should be able to see the `rebuild_customers_list` DAG in the Airflow UI, made up of three tasks: `load_raw_customers`, `run_dbt_model`, and `export_customers`.